OpenExecProtocol/Specification/RFC.md

     - **`success`** (required): A Boolean indicating execution success.
     - **`duration`** (optional): The time taken for execution (in milliseconds).
     - **`output`** (optional): For tools that return a value, this field contains the value.
 For tools that return an error, this field contains an `error` object.

+TODO: $schema is not required for the request, but is recommended to ensure compatibility with future versions of the standard.
+The server must assume the request conforms to the latest version of the standard if `$schema` is not present.

 #### Non-Normative Example: Tool Execution